openid/AppAuth-iOS/README.md

                  open url: URL,
                  options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
   // Sends the URL to the current authorization flow (if any) which will
-  // process it if it relates to an authorization response. if let authorizationFlow = self.currentAuthorizationFlow,
+  // process it if it relates to an authorization response.
+Handling the
+  // error lets you filter for conditions that require logging, such as
+  // an unexpected state (OIDErrorCodeInvalidAuthorizationFlow).
+Benign
+  // mismatches (OIDErrorCodeURLMismatch) are kept silent. if let authorizationFlow = self.currentAuthorizationFlow {
+    do {
-                             authorizationFlow.resumeExternalUserAgentFlow(with: url) {
+      try authorizationFlow.resumeExternalUserAgentFlow(with: url)
       self.currentAuthorizationFlow = nil
       return true
+    } catch let error as NSError where error.code == OIDErrorCodeInvalidAuthorizationFlow.rawValue {
+      print("Authorization flow could not handle URL: \(error.localizedDescription)") } catch {
+      // Benign mismatch (e.g. OIDErrorCodeURLMismatch): fall through.
+    }
   }

   // Your additional URL handling (if any)